Floorp-Projects/Floorp/js/src/doc/build.rst

     # Enable the debugging tools: Assertions, debug only code etc.
     ac_add_options --enable-debug

+    # Use a dedicated objdir for SpiderMonkey debug builds to avoid
+    # conflicting with Firefox build with default configuration.
+    mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/obj-debug-@CONFIG_GUESS@

 To activate a particular ``MOZCONFIG``, set the environment variable:

 .. code::